honestappalachia/haps-docs/index.rst

     :align: center

 ..  note::
-    This website and documentation are under development.
+    This documentation is under development.

 Honest Appalachia is a secure website that will allow whistleblowers to safely share corporate and government documents with journalists and the public.